ThisPersonCodesLots/mpv-personal-config/README.md

 - ESC - exit MPV and save current timeline
 - CTRL+number - active shaders
 - CTRL+M - motion interpolation on/off

-### mpv.conf

-- Vapoursynth as toggle option.
-(Can cause losing frames when toggle on/off, just skip 1-2 seconds to reset the buffer)

 ### Info about mvtools parameters